 When it comes to Bologna food, tagliatelle al ragu is a must!
 And you won’t find spaghetti Bolognese in Bologna.
 For one, you’re in Bologna, so the sauce will simply be called “ragù.”
 Second, the Bolognese don’t eat spaghetti, they prefer a thicker, egg-based pasta noodle called tagliatelle because it holds the sauce better.

 Ricotta and Fig Gelato

-Bologna has a long history with Italy’s most famous dessert.
-There are even 3 of the country’s top gelatarias in Bologna!
+Bologna has a long history with Italy’s most famous dessert, gelato.
+Three of Italy’s top-rated gelatarias in Bologna!
 But if I had to pick one flavor for you to try, it would be ricotta and fig, or “ricotta e fichi.”

 Tortellini in Brodo